2nd CEAR-RSI Household Finance Workshop

 About the event

-This workshop will bring together researchers interested in household financial decision-making.
-Theoretical and empirical papers are welcome.
-We expect researchers from a variety of disciplines will find this workshop of interest, including economics, finance, risk management, insurance, and psychology.
-This workshop is held jointly by the Retirement and Savings Institute (RSI) at HEC Montréal and the Center for the Economic Analysis of Risk (CEAR) at Georgia State University.
-This is the 2nd workshop in this series.
-Subjects of particular interest include:
+This workshop brought together researchers interested in household financial decision-making.
+This workshop was held jointly by the Retirement and Savings Institute (RSI) at HEC Montréal and the Center for the Economic Analysis of Risk (CEAR) at Georgia State University.
+This was the 2nd workshop in this series.
+Subjects of particular interest included:

 - Pensions and retirement

 The keynote address was be given by Olivia S. Mitchell, from the Wharton School of the University of Pennsylvania.